microsoft-dx/xamarin-fundamentals/4. UI elements/Readme.md

 When using Visual Studio, all the elements need to be added in the project - images, too - and as all used icons are present as images those were added on all the drawable dimensions.
 The Resource drawable folders are named this way because a version of the icon is needed for all sizes of the mobile devices, there fore the specific icon needs to be included in the proejects files on all mobile platforms, just like below:
 <p align="center"><img height="350" alt="Icons" src="https://github.com/microsoft-dx/xamarin-fundamentals-ui/blob/master/Images/android-icons.PNG?raw=true" margin=auto></p>

+A great icons website is [material.io](https://material.io/icons/) which also provides icons on various dimensions and formats.